SpeCT/couchjava/README.md

 There is an example view in the directory [com/cloudant/javaviews/SplitText.java][3].
 This example splits text at white space during map and counts the terms during reduce.

+There is also an example of a custom lucene indexer com/cloudant/indexers/MyCustomSearch.java.
+This shows how to write a user defined indexer for use with Clloudant's search.

 A user defined view can be created by creating a java class that implements the methods of the [com.cloudant.couchdbjavaserver.JavaView interface][2].

 ### Compiling your view